Theory of surface-induced multiferroicity in magnetic materials, thin films and multilayers: DMI in magnetic thin films and multilayers.

-To analyze the physical consequences, we will consider a uniaxial magnetic anisotropy that contributes to the energy density a term ${\mathcal F}_{an} = - K m_z^2$.
-Then the free energy density of the system reads:
+We consider a uniaxial magnetic anisotropy that contributes to the energy density a term ${\mathcal F}_{an} = - K m_z^2$.
+Then the free energy density reads:

-where the first term represent the magnetic exchange interaction with a stiffness constant A, the second is a stiffness energy of the polarisation with constant B \cite{remark1}, the third term is due to DMI coupling, the fourth due to anisotropy and ${\mathcal F}_{ME}$ is the term of the free energy that couples magnetisation with polarisation.
+the first term represents the magnetic exchange interaction with a stiffness constant A (in , the second is the energy of the electric polarization with susceptibility $\chi_E$, the third term is due to DMI coupling, the fourth due to anisotropy and ${\mathcal F}_{ME}$ is the term of the free energy that couples ${\bf m}$ and ${\bf p}$.
+In the following all the quantities are dimensionless and for that purpose the magnetization $\vec{m}$ is normalized by its amplitude $M_0$, D is in units of stiffness A per m, $chi_E$ is in units of vacuum permittivity $\epsilon_0$, K is in units of A per m$^2$, polarization p in units of $\sqrt{\epsilon_0 \mu_0} M_0$ where $\mu_0$ is vacuum permeability, length is in units of lattice constant, $\gamma$ is in units of inverse polarization and the coupling constant in ${\mathcal F}_{ME}$ is the product D $\gamma$ (instead of only $\gamma$).